 High use areas and objects require more frequent cleaning throughout the day.
 This includes desks, tabletops, food prep surfaces, countertops, doorknobs, faucet handles, phones, and any other items in your commercial kitchen that are used frequently.

 If your commercial kitchen is open during the COVID-19 outbreak, here are a few steps that we recommend to keep your employees, and your customers safe.
-For a more in-depth guide, please review the CDC guidelines.

 Step 1: Clean